deciduously/music/post.md

 ---
-title: Teach Your Computer To Sing
+title: Teaching Numbers To Sing
 published: false
-description:
+description: Learn how to generate sound from numeric data in Rust.
 tags: beginners, rust, tutorial, music
 ---